Transactional Analysis

 Notice what's missing: the grovel.
 The cringe.
 The "let me comp the whole load."
 That's Adaptive Child giving away the store to make the Critical Parent feel better.
 Stop doing that.

-Your side of the transaction — which state do YOU default to?
+Your side of the transaction — most sellers default to Adaptive Child

 "I want to keep — that's your Rebellious Child, right?
 That wants to like, maybe I won't call them back right away.
 Fuck you.
 I want to make sure our Rebellious Child doesn't get activated either."

-None of those are wrong — they're just not useful under fire.
+None of these are wrong feelings — they're just not useful under fire.
 Know your default.
 Then, when the transaction starts going sideways, you can feel it happening and override.
+For most sellers, the override sounds like: "I'm about to apologize and rescue.
+Don't.
+Acknowledge the feeling instead, then move to facts."

 Homework — ego-state reps